craysiii/Arthur/README.md

     restart: unless-stopped
     ports:
       - 9650:8080
+    # environment:
+    #   API_KEY: some-complex-string
 ```

+## Authentication

+An extremely simple form of API authentication can be achieved by setting an `API_KEY` environment variable within your environment, and then passing the same value in the `API_KEY` header in your requests.

 ## Security Considerations

-Currently the docker container is configured to run as `root`. *This is bad.* I need to figure out how to bypass it, but I would not expose this to the public internet.
+Currently, the docker container is configured to run as `root`. *This is bad.* It is due to Playwright's requirement to run apt-get within the container so that it can install the appropriate version of Chromium during start-up.
+I would highly recommend using the `API_KEY` option.

-Our instance sits behind a Cloudflare Tunnel with Access tied to a Service Auth Token.

 ## License